 Finally, based on the results for subject contrast, detection limits were estimated for nodules composed by malignant breast tissue.
-For this, we considered a screen-film combination describe above, and assumed a gross optical density of 1.4 associated with the background, which is a typical value for screen-film mammography.
+For this, we considered the screen-film combination described above, and assumed a gross optical density of 1.4 associated with the background, which is a typical value for screen-film mammography.
 Fig. 2 shows the subject contrast as a function of the nodule size embedded in an average breast of thickness 2, 4, 6 and 8 cm, using a Mo/Mo spectrum at 28 kVp.
-The threshold values of subject contrast corresponding to differences in optical density between 2 and 6% (these values were determine considering that the human vision can discriminate theses differences in optical density) also were included in Fig 3 in order to illustrate the detection limits.
+The threshold values of subject contrast corresponding to differences in optical density between 2% and 6% (these values were determined considering that the human vision can discriminate these differences in optical density) also were included in Fig. 2 in order to illustrate the detection limits.
 This figure shows detection limits between 1.2 and 3.2 mm for an average breast of 4 cm, depending on the contrast threshold.
-As breast thickness increases, for 6 and 8 cm, the detection limits increases up to 32 e 68%, respectively.
+As breast thickness increases, for 6 and 8 cm, it was observed larger values of detection limit (up to 32 and 68%, respectively).
 Moreover, the detection limits decrease by a factor of about 2 if the contrasting object is embedded in a pure adipose breast, and increases by a factor about 3 for a pure glandular breast.
-These results are in agreement to those from Brodie and Gutcheck (1982) (between 2 and 4 mm) and from Del Guerra et al. (2002) using a signal-to-noise ratio (SNR) threshold value (between 3 and 5 mm).
+These results are in agreement to those from Brodie and Gutcheck (1982) (between 2 and 4 mm) and from Del Guerra et al. (2002), determined using a signal-to-noise ratio (SNR) threshold value (between 3 and 5 mm).
+It is worth to mention that the detection limits presented in this work are valid for large area nodules, with constant thickness (e.g., cubic or cylindrical).
+For nodules with other geometric shapes (e.g., spherical), the minimum detectable